 • Connect your Nest Thermostat.

-The app also allows you to change the Nest's preset temperatures.
-From the home screen, find your Thermostat and then select Settings.
-At this screen, press Temperature Preferences and then Temperature Presets.
-This will display your preset Comfort, Eco and Sleep temperatures.
-By selecting one of those three options, you can change the temperature for that preset.
+You also can change preset Nest temperatures on the app.
+From the home screen, find your Thermostat before selecting Settings.
+At this screen, select Temperature Preferences and then Temperature Presets.
+The display will show your preferred Comfort, Eco and Sleep temperatures.
+Choose the appropriate setting to change the temperature for that preset.

 The two easiest ways to schedule your Nest are:

-• Quick Schedule: Quick Schedules are based on the national average schedule for energy efficiency.
-When you are setting up your Nest, the Google Home app gives you the option to change the temperature with a schedule.
+• Quick Schedule: Quick Schedules are based on the national average schedule for more energy-efficient use.
+As you complete your Nest's setup process, the Google Home app gives you the option to change the temperature with a schedule.
 When choosing this option, it presents a preset schedule for you to customize as you wish.
-After you've made all your choices, that’s the schedule it will use.
+After you've made all your choices, that’s the schedule it uses.

 To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-Choose the day of the week where you want to make changes.
+You can then pick the day of the week that you want to add a temperature.
 Once you pick the day, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
 Select Done to save changes.

 11. What to Do if a Nest Thermostat Is Not Compatible

-A Nest Thermostat is compatible with most heating and cooling systems.
-Google, Nest's manufacturer, has an online compatibility checker that asks a series of questions about your location and current setup to determine which Nest model is compatible with your system.
+Nest thermostats can be integrated with most HVAC systems.
+The maker of Nest, Google, has an online compatibility checker that shares questions concerning your location and current setup to see which Nest model works with your system.

-If you don't think your Nest is compatible with your system, consider reaching out to professionals for smart thermostat installation in Lincoln.
-Experienced technicians evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you have a Nest and believe it’s not compatible with your system, consider reaching out to professionals for smart thermostat installation in Lincoln.
+Experienced technicians evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

 12. How Do I Manually Control My Nest Thermostat?

-Nest Thermostats come with many features designed to make life more comfortable and save money.
-However, you can actually turn off the smart features if you prefer to control your Nest like it's a normal thermostat.
+Nest Thermostats are loaded with innovative features designed to increase comfort and decrease costs.
+However, you have the ability to turn off the smart features if you prefer manual controls similar to normal thermostats.

-Remember, by doing this you are turning off all of your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Take into account, by doing this you are turning off all of your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.

 • Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.